*Mechanical Engineering & Aerospace Engineering Opportunities for New Grads 2019-2020

 You may be right for APL if you…

-- BS, MS, or PhD in biomedical or biomechanical engineering, chemistry, chemical engineering, material science or related field.
+- BS, MS, or PhD in aerospace, mechanical engineering, electrical or computer engineering or material science or related field.

 - Have maintained a minimum 3.0/4.0 GPA Note: When prompted to upload attachments, please include a copy of your college transcripts (unofficial transcripts are acceptable).